What will you find in this post?

 - Thaw the puff pastry sheets in fridge overnight or at room temperature for 4-6 hours

-- Pressure cook the channa dahl with 4 cups water for 6 whistles.
+- Cook the channa dahl in pressure cooker with 4 cups water for 6 whistles.
 Remove from heat and let it cool to room temperature

 - Mix jaggery or coconut palm sugar with 1/2 cup water and bring it to a rolling boil.
 Sprinkle cardamom powder and stir well to combine.